-To help families affected by Alzheimer’s disease and other dementias, we offer our 24-hour Helpline (800.272.3900); support groups as a confidential forum for people to share concerns and receive support; educational programs and workshops for those affected by Alzheimer’s, the public and health professionals; and Safe Return® to help find people with memory problems who wander and become lost.
+To help families affected by Alzheimer’s disease and other dementias, we offer our 24-hour Helpline (800.272.3900); support groups as a confidential forum for people to share concerns and receive support; educational programs and workshops for those affected by Alzheimer’s, the public and health professionals; a wandering response service for individuals living with Alzheimer’s disease or another dementia who wander or have a medical emergency.
 We also advocate for quality dementia care and services, and funding for public programs serving people with dementia and funding to accelerate the pace of promising research.

 Thank you, for your support and for helping us serve thousands of families affected by Alzheimer’s today and for helping us achieve our vision of a world without Alzheimer’s disease.

 When you donate, here is how your money is used to help find a cure and provide support to those affected: